chocolatey/choco-wiki/ChocolateyVsNinite.md

 * Chocolatey (internal repositories) - Handled by you, embedding software or using internal links you control.
 Zero chance of breakages that you don't control.

 ### Package updates:
-* Both suffer from keeping packages up to date.
+* Ninite and Chocolatey community repository both can suffer from keeping packages up to date.
 * Chocolatey (internal use) - good to go

 ### Package dependencies: